 Do you have to jiggle your key to get it to work?

+In the photo at the top right of this collage, the Ilco key with the blue plastic insert shows rounded cuts and years of wear.
+However, the old key is still easily identifiable as a Schlage C lookalike.
 Tim Lankford, the lock tech shown in the top left photo, could have cut a new key on a matching “lookalike” blank, but he chose to use a Schlage original brass key blank to assure accuracy.

-Don’t Make a Copy of a Copy of a Copy
+Don’t make a copy of a copy of a copy.

 How accurate is the key that needs to be copied?
 When keys are worn down, they should be decoded before copies are cut.
 The key gauge shown in the center right-hand photo was used to determine the depths of the original cuts.
 In general, however, one should not make a duplicate key without the original on hand.

 Take a look at the collage again.
 After decoding the key, Tim chose to use the “Blue Punch” key clipper, shown in the two bottom right photos.
 He moved the guide to choose the cut depth, then clipped the key, one cut at a time.
-This standard locksmith machine is easy to use, accurate and dependable.
+This standard locksmith machine is easy to use, accurate, and dependable.